GitHubstudy2018/MATLAB-Igor-Import/README.md

 # MATLAB-Igor-Import

-Export data from Igor Pro to MATLAB
+MATLAB files to import data from Igor Pro.
+Use load_ibw() to read .ibw files into MATLAB memory.

-Note ECCLES Analysis assumes data was collected in .ibt file using ECCLES Collect v7.3 or later.
+Note: -Must be exported into .ibw files using ECCLES Analysis v5.4 or later.